i

 (pos 1) Synapomorphy (shared derived character): the shared nucleotide state g in A & B correctly indicates they are each others closest relatives.

-(pos 2) Symplesiomorphy (shared ancestral character): the shared nucleotide state a in B, C, & D incorrectly suggests that B is closely related to C & D
+(pos 2) Symplesiomorphy (shared ancestral character): the shared nucleotide state a in B, C, & D incorrectly suggests that B is closely related to C & D. Note as well that the nucleotide state g in A is an autapomorphy (unique derived character), and cannot be used to infer relationship to B, C, or D.

 (pos 3) Convergence (analogy): the shared nucleotide state g in A & C incorrectly suggests that they are closely related.
-This is sometimes called Parallel evolution, because the a g change is the same in both mutations.
+This is sometimes called parallel evolution, because the a g change is the same in both mutations.
+Convergence is a bit misleading, as the original and derived character states in A & C are not more similar afterward than before.

 AN IMPORTANT DISTINCTION between morphological & molecular character states is that all bases of the same type look exactly alike, whether they are analogous or homologous.
-In contrast, analogy or homology of morphologically structures such as wings can often be readily distinguished.
+In contrast, analogy or homology of morphologically structures such as wings can often be distinguished readily.